 When the same route is learned over ExpressRoute, VPN or SDWAN, which network is preferred?

-Can I peer two route servers in two peered virtual networks and enable the NVAs connected to the route servers to talk to each other?
+Can I peer two Azure Route Servers in two peered virtual networks and enable the NVAs connected to the Route Servers to talk to each other?

 Topology: NVA1 -> RouteServer1 -> (via VNet Peering) -> RouteServer2 -> NVA2

 No, Azure Route Server doesn't forward data traffic.
 To enable transit connectivity through the NVA, set up a direct connection (for example, an IPsec tunnel) between the NVAs and use the Route Servers for dynamic route propagation.

 Can I use Azure Route Server to direct traffic between subnets in the same virtual network to flow inter-subnet traffic through the NVA?

 No. Azure Route Server uses BGP to advertise routes.
 System routes for traffic related to virtual network, virtual network peerings, or virtual network service endpoints, are preferred routes, even if BGP routes are more specific.
 You must continue to use user defined routes (UDRs) to override system routes, and you can't utilize BGP to quickly fail over these routes.
 You must continue to use a third-party solution to update the UDRs via the API in a failover situation, or use an Azure Load Balancer with HA ports mode to direct traffic.